TJPain/django-user-management/README.md

 Reset password emails will only send to hello@tompa.in as this site is connected to a sandbox version of Mailgun and will only send if you have the EMAIL_HOST_USER and EMAIL_HOST_PASSWORD saves as environmental variables.

+For social logins, you must be viewing the site on http://localhost:8000/

 ---

 ## Project Components